 PATHOLOGY_HISTORY: this table connects to the pathology lab, and stores results from laboratory tests .

 VET_PROCEDURE_HISTORY: in the entity-relationship-diagram included with CSFDAVD, this table was originally called PROCEDURE_HISTORY: the name was changed to avoid confusion with Oracle’s program units called ‘procedures’.
-This table stores all the clinical-events, or clinical-procedures that happen with the animal, from a removing a simple bur from a pad, to complex surgeries.
+This table stores all the clinical-events, or clinical-procedures that happen with the animal, from removing a simple bur from a foot, to complex surgeries.

 RX_HISTORY: has several connections to the other RX and PHARMACOLOGY tables and records all medicines dispensed or prescribed to the patient, including during clinical-procedures.